ajitgoel/Notes/InterviewQuestions/C#/Notes.md

 **Concurrent Collections**
 .NET offers thread-safe collections in the System.Collections.Concurrent namespace:
 **Concurrent collection**  ConcurrentStack<T>  ConcurrentQueue<T>  ConcurrentBag<T>
+==The ConcurrentBag allows us to store objects in an unordered manner and allows for duplicates.== It is useful in a scenario where we do not need to worry about the order in which we would retrieve the objects from the collection.

 **Nonconcurrent equivalent** Stack<T> Queue<T> (none)

 • The conventional collections outperform the concurrent collections in all but highly concurrent scenarios.